Xian Banpo Museum

 Located on the eastern outskirts of Xian, the Xian Banpo Museum is the first on-location prehistoric relics museum in China based on Banpo Village Ruins.
 The five excavations lasted from 1953 to 1957.
 About 400 sites of this type have been discovered around the Yellow River Valley with the Banpo Village Site being the largest one.
 It is also the most complete example of an agricultural Neolithic village site in the world.

 Xian Banpo Museum reveals a typical Neolithic Yangshao matriarchal clan settlement about 6000 years ago, which contains rich cultural connotations such as social organization, production and life, economic form, marital status, customs, culture and art, etc. It has been rated as one of the "top 50 places for foreigners to go in China".
-Visitors from home and abroad can see how villagers in a matriarchal clan community lived in ancient China.
+Visitors from home and abroad can see how villagers in a matriarchal clan community lived in ancient China when traveling in Xian.

 The ruins site was discovered in 1953 by workers laying the foundations for a factory and the excavation work last four years.
 In 1958, Banpo Village Ruins opened to the public.
 The site is a large area of 5-6 hectares and surrounded by a man-made moat, 300 meters long and about two meters deep and two meters wide, protecting the village from attacks from wild animals and from the effects of heavy rainfall.